Probate Q&A Series

 When a mortgage lender forecloses on real property that belongs to an estate, the foreclosure sale may produce funds exceeding the debt, interest, and costs.
 North Carolina law treats these extra proceeds as surplus funds.
 A personal representative may claim these surplus funds for the estate during probate.

 A personal representative acts under the authority granted by Article 2 of Chapter 28A of the North Carolina General Statutes.
 N.C.G.S.
 28A-2-2(3) empowers the personal representative to collect and preserve estate property.
-Filing a petition for surplus funds falls within this statutory power.
+Filing a claim for surplus funds falls within this statutory power.

 Key aspects of the process include: